Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 MUSEUMS

-There are also many museums at the National Mall that won’t cost you a penny to get in.
+There are also many free museums at the National Mall that won’t cost you a penny to get in.

 - Smithsonian Museum of Natural History